tomm2000/swirlc/README.md

 ```

 The `build` folder will contain an example `.sh` script to execute the generated Rust executable on a SLURM cluster.

+## Examples
+The `examples` folder contains some synthetic workflows that can be used to test the toolchain.
+Along with pre-generated workflows, a python script is provided to generate new workflows with different sizes.